Emilyc205/Esperanza-Immersive-Adventure-Game/README.md

+**Esperanza: Choose Your Own Adventure Game**

+An adventure game where the player must make decisions that will affect the path of their story.

+**Includes**

+- Five screens
+- Background of the story
+- One scenario to make a decision
+- Two outcomes

+  **Coding Language Used**
+-HTML
+-CSS
+-JavaScript

+**Future Improvements**

+- Add more screens with scenarios
+- Insert animations when reaching the end
+- Provide a restart button

+This project was built off of the Girls Who Code starter code and instructions.
+I expanded by creating my own story, scenarios, and outcomes.
+The requirements are listed below for reference.

 # Choose Your Own Adventure (CYOA) Game Starter Code
 Welcome to the CYOA Game Project!
 Fork this starter code to begin your quest.